Bible History Online Images & Resource Pages

 Not far from this spot was apparently the "house of the ferry," which gave its name to Bethabara.
 Bethabarah is evidently the modern ford 'Abarah (i.e. passage) just above where the Julud river, flowing down the valley of Jezreel and by Beisan (Bethshean) debouches into the Jordan; here only the name is found, and nowhere else.
 Bethabara, "the house of the ferry," was beyond Jordan; but the ferry or ford was doubtless the place of Christ's baptism.

 The name and site did not originate from Christian tradition, for this makes the fords of Jericho the scene of John's baptisms (John 1:28).
 Christ could not possibly have traveled in one day (John 2:1) John 2:80 miles from the vicinity of Jericho to Cana; but He could easily have traveled 22 miles from the ford Abarah to Kerr Kenna (Cana); no place on Jordan is nearer or more accessible to Cana.
 If with oldest manuscripts we read "Bethany," John 1:28, the name will connect itself with Bashan and Batanaea, and the 'Abarah ford is near the hills of Bashan, whereas the Jericho fords are far away.
-(Palestine Exploration Quarterly Statement, July 1878, p.
+(Israel Exploration Quarterly Statement, July 1878, p.
 120-121.)

 Bibliography Information

-Fausset, Andrew Robert M.A., D.D., "Definition for 'Zaretan' Fausset's Bible Dictionary".
+Fausset, Andrew Robert M.A., D.D., "Definition for 'zaretan' Fausset's Bible Dictionary".

 bible-history.com - Fausset's; 1878.